-On August 31, 2022, the Company announced excellent gold recovery from its initial metallurgical tests on the Yellorex zone part of the Campbell shear.
-Here are the highlights:
+On August 31, 2022, the Company announced excellent gold recovery from its initial metallurgical tests on the Yellorex zone part of the Campbell Shear.
+Highlights include:

-- Total gold recovery of 92.1% achieved in our first testwork in the high-grade composite samples of 10 g/t Au, after flotation concentrate, pressure oxidation (POX), and cyanide leach. - Excellent gold assays reporting up to 98.8% of gold in the flotation concentrate with close to 7% sulphide content. - Results provide Gold Terra with two potential product paths for Yellorex mineralization either to: - produce a saleable concentrate, or - produce gold on site through the POX process
+- Total gold recovery of 92.1% achieved in first testwork in the high-grade composite samples of 10 g/t Au, after flotation concentrate, pressure oxidation (POX), and cyanide leach. - Excellent gold assays reporting up to 98.8% of gold in the flotation concentrate with close to 7% sulphide content. - Results provide Gold Terra with two potential product paths for Yellorex mineralization either to: - o produce a saleable concentrate, or - o produce gold on site through the POX process